tomcnc/NSL/LSN_10/ReadMe.md

 ### 3.6 `GA.cpp` Set Up

-- Comment the following lines of the simulation source code `GA.cpp` (row 40-42) to disable migration for the serial run:
+- Comment lines 40-42 of the simulation source code `GA.cpp` to disable migration for the serial run:

 ```cpp
     if(i % messages == 0){